-Applied Linguistics Bachelor's Degree or Minor Overview
+Applied Linguistics Bachelor's Degree and Minor Overview

 Applied Linguistics investigates the development and use of language in real-world situations.